Foxashi/tyson-cord-rules/README.md

 ## This is a friendly and relaxed sub.
 Be chill and kind and what follows shouldn't pertain to you.
-IDK LMAO

 # You will be given a strike (1) for the following behaviors: